Becoming Blondie: Debbie Harry & Chris Stein's New Wave Love Story

 Some said it was the transformation of rock and roll and a new twist on pop rock.
 This music rebelled against everything big and mainstream.
 It took inspiration from disco, pop, and reggae with an underground music type of feel.
 The point was to be raw and unique and even at times political.
 As more and more bands got signed such as Blondie, commercial success became a factor in order to please the record labels.
 Commercial success was initially what was rebelled against but now a goal that was strived for.
-New wave music really became commercialized with performances on major TV networks putting bands like Blondie and Talking Heads into the mainstream.
+New wave music really became commercialized as exposure on TV, and MTV, putting avant-garde bands like Blondie, Devo and Talking Heads into the mainstream.

 Chris Stein and Debbie Harry first began to musically collaborate in a band called The Stilettos.
 It featured Debbie, Amanda Jones, Rosie Ross, Elda, Billy O’ Connor (drummer), Fred Smith (bassist), and Chris Stein (guitarist).
 The Stilettos was not the first band Debbie was in, that title went to Wind In The Willows, a folk band she was part of in 1968.
 Unfortunately The Stilettos did not work out for Debbie and Chris so they parted ways and started their own band seeing that they were all in love and what not.
 The band Blondie, originally called Angel and the Snake, was formed in 1974 with Debbie, Chris, and Billy, and Fred of The Stilettos along with new members Julie, Jackie and Clem Burke.
 By 1975 Blondie had gone through a few changes with it’s members now being Debbie, Chris, Clem, Gary Valentine (bassist) and Jimmy Destri (Keyboardist).